Datavault-UK/automate-dv-docs/docs/metadata.md

 The below example for a hub is a little excessive for the small amount of metadata provided, so there is also a stage example provided to help better convey the difference.

+!!! warning
+    dbt does not yet provide any syntax checking in these YAML strings, often leading to confusing and misleading error messages.
+If you find that variables which are extracted from the YAML string are empty, it is an indicator that the YAML did not compile correctly, and you should check your formatting; including indentation.

 ##### Example

 === "hub_customer.sql"